Error Bounds of Supervised Classification from Information-Theoretic Perspective: Preliminaries

-The fitting error essentially reflects the discrepancy between the distribution produced by the model and the empirical PMF.
-To focus on the effect of the characteristics of the model, we define the normalized fitting error, denoted by:
+Below, we will define the concepts of fitting error and model risk introduced in this paper. \begin{definition}[Model risk] The model risk, denoted as $\mathcal{R}_M(f_\theta)$, is defined by where $p(x,y) = q_X(x)p_{Y|x}(y)$. \end{definition} \begin{definition}[Fitting error] we introduce the fitting error, to measure the gap between empirical risk and model risk: \end{definition} The fitting error essentially reflects the discrepancy between the distribution produced by the model and the empirical PMF.
+To focus on the effect of the characteristics of the model, we define the normalized fitting error as follows. \begin{definition}[normalized fitting error] The normalized fitting error is denoted by: